-While 2019 is long gone, taxpayers have a valuable opportunity to save on their income taxes by contributing to a traditional IRA.
-It’s one of the only things that you can still do to reduce your 2019 taxes, and it’s an easy move to make.
-The deadline to contribute is the day taxes are due on April 15, 2020.
+While 2021 is long gone, taxpayers still have a valuable opportunity to save on their 2021 income taxes by contributing to a traditional IRA.
+It’s one of the only things that you can still do to reduce last year’s taxes, and it’s an easy move to make.
+The deadline to contribute is the day taxes are due, which is April 18, 2022.

-However, not everyone can take advantage of this window, and there are strict limits on what you can deduct.
+However, not everyone can take advantage of this strategy, and there are strict limits on what you can deduct.
 Still, you could potentially save a decent chunk of change by funding an IRA.

 How much an IRA could save you

-For tax year 2019, you can contribute up to $6,000 to an IRA, or an additional $1,000 as a catch-up contribution if you’re age 50 or older to $7,000.
+For tax year 2021, you can contribute up to $6,000 to an IRA.
+If you’re age 50 or older, you can contribute an additional $1,000, for a grand total of $7,000.
 If you meet certain requirements (explained below), you can deduct the full amount from your income, meaning you won’t owe taxes on the amount you put into the account.

-If you were in a 25 percent tax bracket, for example, and contributed the maximum $6,000, you would reduce your taxable income by the same amount.
-This move would reduce your overall tax burden by $1,500 ($6,000 x 25 percent).
+If you were in the 24 percent federal tax bracket, for example, and contributed the maximum $6,000, you would reduce your taxable income by the same amount.
+This move would reduce your overall federal tax burden by $1,440 ($6,000 x 24 percent).
+And you could save additional money on your state taxes.
 In effect, the government is paying you money to save.

-If you do have a plan at work, the deductibility of your IRA contribution declines above certain income levels.
-For example, as a single filer, if your modified adjusted gross income is less than $64,000 for 2019, you can deduct the full amount.
-Those married filing jointly can have modified gross income up to $103,000 and still receive full deductibility.
-(The thresholds are higher in 2020.)
+- If you or your spouse does have a plan at work, the deductibility of your IRA contribution declines above certain income levels.
+For example, as a single filer, if your modified adjusted gross income is less than $68,000 for 2021, you can deduct the full amount.
+Those married filing jointly can have modified gross income up to $109,000 and still receive full deductibility.
+(The thresholds are higher in 2022.)

 But for low-income taxpayers it gets even better.
 That’s because there’s an additional bonus called the Saver’s Credit.
-This could reduce your taxes further by up to $2,000.
-This extra bonus is on top of the first tax savings, so you can get both if you meet the income requirements.
+This could reduce your taxes further, by up to $2,000.
+This bonus is on top of the first tax savings, so you can get both if you meet the income requirements.

 What is the deadline to contribute?